-AP Computer Science A (AP CSA) introduces students to software engineering and object-oriented programming using the Java programming language.
+AP Computer Science A (AP CSA) is one of the two AP Computer Science exams, and introduces students to software engineering and object-oriented programming using the Java programming language.
 It is equivalent to an introductory college computer science course, allowing students to potentially earn college credit if they perform well on the AP CSA Exam.
 The AP CSA Exam consists of 40 multiple-choice questions where students evaluate Java code segments and 4 free response questions where students write Java code that meet required specifications and achieve expected outcomes.
+This year the exam will be held on Wednesday, May 7, 2025.

 What do students learn in AP CSA?